ignacontreras/joshuagob.github.io/_pages/home.md

 #### `$id`

-I am currently a Senior Postdoctoral Scholar at the <a href="https://www.caltech.edu/" target="_blank">California Institute of Technology</a>, working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a>.
-I also work with <a href="http://sandlab.mit.edu/" target="_blank">Professor Themis Sapsis</a> at the Massachusetts Institute of Technology on machine-learned model closures.
-Previously, I was a Postdoctoral Researcher at the <a href="https://xpacc.illinois.edu/" target="_blank">Center for Exascale Simulation of Plasma-Coupled Combustion</a> (XPACC).
+I am an Assistant Professor and the Digital Scholarship Librarian at the <a href="https://lib.utk.edu/scholar" target="_blank">Scholars’ Collaborative</a>, a department offering digital scholarship services in the <a href="https://lib.utk.edu" target="_blank">John C. Hodges Library, University of Tennessee</a>.

+Previously, I was a graduate research assistant at the <a href="https://sites.utexas.edu/llilasbensonds/" target="_blank">Digital Scholarship Office of LLILAS Benson</a>, junior fellow for the <a href="https://www.loc.gov/programs/of-the-people/represent/connecting-communities-digital-initiative/" target="_blank">Library of Congress Connecting Communities Digital Initiative</a>, and an intern at the <a href="https://www.neh.gov/divisions/preservation/" target="_blank">Division of Preservation and Access of the National Endownment for the Humanities</a>.
-I have a Ph.D. and M.S. in Theoretical and Applied Mechanics from the University of Illinois at Urbana–Champaign (2017 and 2015), where I worked with <a href="https://aerospace.illinois.edu/directory/profile/jbfreund" target="_blank">Professor Jonathan Freund</a>.
+I have a Ph.D. and M.A. in Latin American and Caribbean Literature and Culture from the University of Texas at Austin (2014, 2016 and 2022).
-I hold B.S. degrees in Mechanical Engineering and Engineering Mathematics from the University of Michigan–Dearborn (2013).

 <br/>
 <div class="well-md">